Welcome to The Reeds Center

 Meet The Reeds Center

-Sam Birkenholz, Psy.D. is a postdoctoral fellow at The Reeds Center specializing in the treatment of OCD and anxiety-related disorders in children, adolescents, and young adults.
-She has extensive experience utilizing evidence-based interventions, including cognitive-behavioral treatments (CBT), exposure and response prevention (ERP) for OCD, dialectical behavioral therapy (DBT) and other acceptance-based treatments (ACT).
+Sam Birkenholz, Psy.D. is a licensed clinical psychologist at The Reeds Center specializing in the treatment of OCD and anxiety-related disorders in children, adolescents, and young adults.
+She has extensive experience using evidence-based therapies to treat OCD, anxiety and mood disorders, misophonia, body-focused repetitive behaviors, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT).

 Stacy Suh, Psy.D. is a postdoctoral fellow at The Reeds Center.
 She has extensive experience using evidence-based treatments to help individuals with anxiety and mood disorders, OCD, and trauma; these treatments include CBT, dialectical behavior therapy (DBT), exposure and response prevention (ERP), and other mindfulness-based interventions (ACT), working with individuals across the lifespan.